vandeplaslab/image2image-docs/docs/request.md

 You can request new features and report bugs in a couple of different ways.

 1. Send a request using the `Help > Send feedback or request...` menu option.
 This will open a popup window where you can provide more information.
-This information is using [sentry.io](https://sentry.io/welcome/) under the hood.
+We are using [sentry.io](https://sentry.io/welcome/) under the hood.
 2. Create a GitHub issue on the [image2image-docs](https://github.com/vandeplaslab/image2image-docs) public website.
 (Requires a GitHub account)
 3. Contact Lukasz G. Migas using Slack or email.